department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 </li>
 </ol>

-### What should I do if I disagree with your decision?
+### What should I do if I disagree with your decision on my claim?

 If you disagree with our decision, you can appeal it.
 The decision notice will have instructions on how to file an appeal.
 [File an appeal now](/disability-benefits/claims-appeal/).